spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/products/managing-products/managing-products.md

 ## Viewing products

 If you need to review the product details without actually editing them, do the following:
-1. In the _Actions_ column of the abstract product you want to view, click **View**.
+1. In the **Actions** column of the abstract product you want to view, click **View**.
-2. On the *View Product* page, you can navigate to the view product variant, initiate the editing flow for it, or manage its attributes.
+2. On the **View Product** page, you can navigate to the view product variant, initiate the editing flow for it, or manage its attributes.

 **Tips and tricks**
-<br>If you notice something you would like to change for your product, in the top right corner of the page. click **Edit**.
+<br>If you notice something you want to change for your product, in the top right corner of the page. click **Edit**.

 ## Managing product attributes